fsfe/reuse-tool/docs/usage.rst

 You can use as many ``--copyright`` and ``--copyright`` arguments, so long as there is at least one such argument.

-The REUSE header always starts at the first character in a file.
-If a different REUSE header already existed, its tags are copied, and the header is replaced.
+The REUSE header is placed at the very top of the file.
+If a different REUSE header already existed---at the top or elsewhere---its tags are copied, and the header is replaced in-place.

-If the pre-existing comment header did not contain any copyright and licensing information, it is moved downwards in the file.
-A shebang is always preserved.
+Shebangs are always preserved at the top of the file.

 Comment styles
 --------------